Faulty generalization

 A faulty generalization is an informal fallacy wherein a conclusion is drawn about all or many instances of a phenomenon on the basis of one or a few instances of that phenomenon.
 It is similar to a proof by example in mathematics.
 It is an example of jumping to conclusions.
-For example, one may generalize about all people or all members of a group, based on what one knows about just one or a few people:
+For example, one may generalize about all people or all members of a group from what one knows about just one or a few people: